jaygokhale/TechConnectCopilot/README.md

-# DTech Connect Copilot - Interactive Copilot agent project for Contoso, Inc.
+# Tech Connect Copilot - Interactive Copilot agent project for Contoso, Inc.

 This project is a collaborative effort between Microsoft and Contoso, Inc. to create an interactive Copilot agent that can read data in a data table inside of an Azure Storage Account, and utilize it to help users self-serve their basic technical support needs.
 The flow of this project is as follows: